 How much are federal unemployment benefits under the third stimulus package?

 The American Rescue Plan provides a $300 increase to federal unemployment payments until September 6, 2021.
 And freelancers and side giggers will continue to be eligible for unemployment benefits with the extension of the Pandemic Unemployment Assistance (PUA).

 We’ve Got You Covered

-TurboTax has you covered with the most up-to-date information regarding new legislation and tax filing changes and announcements in response to Coronavirus (COVID-19).
+TurboTax has you covered with the most up-to-date information regarding new legislation, tax filing changes, and announcements in response to Coronavirus (COVID-19).
 TurboTax has proactive guidance related to the events that occured last year and will ask you simple questions about you and give you the tax deductions and credits you’re eligible for.
 If you have a simple tax return (1040 and no schedules), you may be able to file your federal and state taxes for free with TurboTax Free Edition.

 You can find the latest information on the tax changes and announcements in response to COVID-19, here.
 Also check back with the Unemployment Center for tax tips, advice, and up to date information related to COVID-19 to help you with your taxes and finances in this time of need.